-The chapter holds a "New Member Reception" in January, and in September/October the chapter sponsors a golf tournament and invites members of the various branches of the military.
-To date the guests have come from USAF, USA and USMC,USN and Arkansas Wounded Warriors.
+In September/October the chapter sponsors a golf tournament and invites members of the various branches of the military.
+To date the guests have come from USAF, USA and USMC ,USN and Arkansas Wounded Warriors.
 The chapter has provided over $3,000 to the Arkansas Freedom Fund in support of wounded warriors.
 The general membership meeting and election of officers is held in November and the Christmas dinner is scheduled for early December.
 The chapter also participates in Hot Springs Village Veterans' Day activities and is one of the four organizations that established and still maintains the Hot Springs Village Veterans Memorial.
 The chapter annually provides a $1,000 scholarship to the Navy JROTC program at Hot Springs High School.
 The chapter continues to provide support to the active forces.

 The MOAA Chapter supports the MOAA national legislative agenda and the chapter is also active in supporting the Arkansas Council of Chapters.